 We are subject to intense competition.
-Our products in both the Hydraulics and Electronics segments currently, and will continue to, face significant competition, both from other companies and from incumbent technologies.
-In the case of our Hydraulics segment, some of our competitors are full-line hydraulic system producers and others are niche suppliers like us.
-In the case of our Electronics segment, our competitors include companies that have substantially longer operating histories, larger customer bases, name recognition and financial and marketing resources than we do.
-Our competitors also include companies that have emerged in low cost production areas such as Asia and Eastern Europe with look-alike products.
+Our products currently, and will continue to, face significant competition, both from other companies and from incumbent technologies and will continue to do so in the future.
 We believe that we contend with our competitors based upon quality, reliability, price, value, speed of delivery and technological characteristics.
 However, we cannot provide assurance that we will continue to be able to compete effectively with these companies.